Tips From Bodybuilders To Help You Cut

 The cutting phase is generally the least popular part of a bodybuilder’s training.
-Cutting means eating less and trying to shed body fat to end up lean and ready to hit the beach.
+Cutting means eating less and trying to shed body fat to end up lean whilst maintaining muscle mass.
 Unfortunately, cutting down on food and upping cardio can be a stressful experience at the best of times.

 With all of this in mind, most people try to get ahead during their cut by experimenting with different training patterns, different diets and any tips and tricks they can find.

 These cutting tips mean less trial and error for amateurs and ultimately, a better cutting phase that gives better results.
-Here are 10 of our favourite cutting tips to help you shred body fat and successfully become a leaner you.
+Here are 10 of our favourite cutting tips to help you shred body fat.

 While water does make your body look a bit more ‘bloated’, it has so many benefits that you need to seriously up your intake in order to succeed during a cut.

-For starters, water helps stave off hunger.
+For starters, water helps starve off hunger.
 Having a few glasses with a smaller meal will fill you up and allow you to get by without feeling pangs despite less calories.

 The additional hydration will also help give you energy during workouts, so you’ll be able to push a little harder and ultimately burn more calories.

 Thirdly, drinking water as opposed to soft drinks means you won’t be adding empty calories to your already restricted calorie limit.
-Essentially, water is a ‘free’ drink whereas soda or sugary drinks will cost you precious calories that you could have used on meals.
+Essentially, water is a ‘free’ drink whereas soda or sugary drinks will cost you precious calories that can be consumed as meals.

 Most bodybuilders become familiar with their kitchens as a matter of necessity.
 Whether you can quickly master taste or not, cooking your own food means you know everything going into it.
 During a cut, where excess salt or sugar in ready meals and takeaways can hinder weight loss, bringing your own food to work will eliminate any risky meal choices.